icopy-site/awesome/docs/awesome/awesome-drupal.md

 To the extent possible under law, [Nir Galon](http://nirgn.com) has waived all copyright and related or neighboring rights to this work.licdomain/zero/1.0/)

+To the extent possible under law, [Nir Galon](http://nirgn.com) has waived all copyright and related or neighboring rights to this work.licdomain/zero/1.0/)

 To the extent possible under law, [Nir Galon](http://nirgn.com) has waived all copyright and related or neighboring rights to this work.